 Enter Blockchain–one of the sought-after technological innovations today.
 Here’s Merriam-Webster dictionary’s definition of Blockchain: “: a digital database containing information (such as records of financial transactions) that can be simultaneously used and shared within a large decentralized, publicly accessible network; also: the technology used to create such a database.”

-Since Blockchain is quite new, I still have to research further on how it works, especially on the technical side, but maybe I don’t really need to.
+Since Blockchain is entirely new, I still have to research further on how it works, especially on the technical side, but maybe I don’t really need to.
 I was able to attend the press conference of Traxion, a transaction management company powered by Blockchain.
-I’ll explain Blockchain in terms of what I was able to understand, based on how the Traxion CEO Ann Cuisio explained it– in simple and easy terms, especially with regards on how their app can help IPs and farmers.
+I’ll explain Blockchain in terms of what I was able to understand, based on how the Traxion CEO Ann Cuisio explained it– in simple and easy terms, especially with regards to how their app can help IPs and farmers.

-With blockchain and Traxion, the middleman will be diminished.
+With Blockchain and Traxion, the middleman will be diminished.
 Traxion has recently partnered with other good-willing agencies to help farmers in Bukidnon and Palawan transact their farming with ease, efficiency, more value for the work and money, and trust.
 The app helps the farmers record and manage their crops, their expected ROI, and the income they earned from their produce.
 Aside from that, Traxion also enables them to have access to our national ids such as SSS, Philhealth, etc. in the app.
-The farmers need not go to the bank because according to Ms. Cuisio, as simple and small a reason, farmers are intimidated to go to a bank because they only wear slippers.
+The farmers need not go to the bank because according to Ms. Cuisio, as small and straightforward a reason, farmers are intimidated to go to a bank because they only wear slippers.